Play Live Radio

 An organization representing Santa Barbara rental housing owners is suing the city over a recently enacted temporary freeze on rent increases.

 The Santa Barbara City Council narrowly approved the controversial freeze on a 4-3 vote in January.
-It went into effect February 26th and is set to run through the end of the year.
+It went into effect on February 26 and will run through the end of the year.
 The idea is to provide some relief to financially struggling renters.

-The Association contends it’s a violation of property rights and deprives landlords of a fair market return on their investments.
-They say property owners are struggling to deal with rising tax, insurance and maintenance costs.
+The Association contends it violates property rights and deprives landlords of a fair market return on their investments.
+They say property owners are struggling to deal with rising tax, insurance, and maintenance costs.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.